 Flatness is a long-running queer decolonial project curated and moderated by Shama Khanna offering artists and audiences a space for creativity away from structurally unjust institutions and market-led forces of the web.
-Donations are always welcome for supporting the project.
+Donations are always welcome to help keep the project running.

 The first iteration of the Flatness was a screening programme ‘Flatness: Cinema after the Internet’ for a film festival (intentionally unnamed) in Germany in 2013 (with commissions by Anthea Hamilton, Ed Atkins, Oliver Laric and Ghislaine Leung among several others) and it has been live as a multi-format screening and web platform (flatness.eu and archive.flatness.eu) for artists’ moving image and network culture ever since.
 Flatness of the screen; of networks; the emotional flatness of neoliberal work and life; and resistance through flattening normative imbalances of power (namely white supremacy, cis, ablest, patriarchy).
 Flatness has been described as a ‘digital site of resistance’ (Dr Sylvia Theuri) decentering unjust narratives of the arts from the margins of the online and lately, the outdoors.
 Flatness reflects critically on the current context where freedom of expression and building community on the internet is devalued by social media algorithms which help push hate and misinformation up the agenda.
 The site presents a porous context for artworks to be shared as part of a genuinely networked culture.